IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 Insufficient resources is cannot be used as an excuse for discrimination, "unless every effort has been made to use all resources that are at the State party’s disposition in an effort to address and eliminate the discrimination".[^97]

 ### Monitoring and Reporting
+States must monitor their compliance with human rights treaties.

 International human rights treaties require States to monitor and report on their implementation of those treaties.[^106] [^107]